FundRazr

 FundRazr is a free crowdfunding and online fundraising platform released in 2009.
-FundRazr operates internationally in 35+ counties with the largest markets being United States, Canada, United Kingdom and Australia.
+FundRazr operates internationally in 35+ countries with the largest markets being United States, Canada, United Kingdom and Australia.
 It allows users to run a wide-range of crowdfunding campaigns by creating fundraising pages and sharing it via social media, messaging apps, email and more to raise money for over 100 types of causes such as nonprofit, medical care, education, community help, poverty alleviation, arts, memorials, and animal rescue causes.
 FundRazr also works with more than 4000 nonprofits, charities and social enterprises with an advanced fundraising toolset for free.
 The digital fundraising platform provides 8 different campaign types.
 They include microproject fundraising, peer-to-peer campaigns, wishlist campaigns, recurring donations, branded sponsorship campaigns, DIY projects, sweepstake campaigns, and storefront campaigns.

 History

 FundRazr was founded in 2008 by Daryl Hatton.
 The head office is located in Vancouver, British Columbia, Canada.
 The platform was initially a Facebook app that allowed users to crowdfund money over Facebook.
 It has since developed into a full online fundraising tool set.
 FundRazr was the first crowdfunding platform to provide a collaborative community payment model, wherein funds are deposited directly to a company or cause—an example of which is their partnership with Heritage Education Funds to allow families to crowdfund directly to a Registered Educations Savings Plan (RESP).

 In November 2015, FundRazr partnered with Place2Give to enable users to crowdfund directly for any registered charity in North America capable of issuing tax receipts directly from FundRazr using the GIVE_api.
 In 2018, FundRazr was modified into an enterprise crowdfunding platform and launched the Distribution Partnership Program.